ncsurobotics/SW8-Documentation/docs/electrical/embedded/styleguide.md

 #### Pointer (* and &) Operators
 1. Pointer operators should be written without a space on the operand side (i.e. ```type *name```).
+2. Pointer variables should be declared on a line separate from non-pointer variables of the same type, to avoid confusion between the two.

 #### Alignment Rules
 1. TODO: Consider whether to always left align the # of a preprocessor directive, regardless of the indentation of the line